zapmya/Kiwi/doc/BuildLLVM.md

 ------------------------------------------------

 The compilation itself works but afterwards it was not possible to successfully link the JNI bindings against this compilation's lib files.
-So the use of the MinGW-x64 compiler is highly recommended!
+So the use of the MinGW-x64 compiler is being highly recommended!

 Troubleshooting
 ---------------